St Patrick's Basilica, Fremantle: History

 The parish of St Patrick Fremantle was created around 1850.
 In 1894, the Missionary Oblates of Mary Immaculate arrived in Australia from Ireland and the parish was given to their care.
 Here, they established their first community.
 In 1994, they celebrated a century of ministry to the church in Australia, and commissioned the current church as an icon in Fremantle as part of their celebrations.

 Designed by Michael Cavanagh in a gothic revival style, the foundation stone was laid on St Patrick's Day, 17 March 1898 and the nave opened on 3 June 1900.
 The design incorporated a nave with aisles and clerestory, transepts, a wide and spacious apse, with a tower and spire supported by flying buttresses rising from the northern side.
 Only the nave was initially completed.
 A new sanctuary of equivalent scale was opened on 24 April 1960.

 The building was raised to the status of a minor basilica in 1994.
-It is also a heritage listed building.
-The Presbytery is also listed.
+The basilica and adjacent presbytery are listed on the Western Australia Heritage Register.